 About me

-Hello there!
-My name is Alejandro Martinez, a.k.a @alexito4 since the MSN Messenger days.
-I'm a Software Developer currently based in the beautiful city of Girona in Catalonia, Spain.
-I'm currently working as the Mobile Captain of Lifeworks.
+By day I’m a Software Developer currently based in the beautiful city of Girona in Catalonia, Spain.
+I’m currently working as the Mobile Captain of Workangel now called Lifeworks now called TELUS Health.

 If you’re mildly interested in what I have to share, check out my profiles on the socials:

-When not coding
+When not busy

 I’m a lucky guy with a beautiful woman and cat by my side so usually you will find us enjoying the time together, probably watching some TV Show.